GokulVSD/gokulvsd.github.io/_posts/2021-04-20-c++-raii-and-its-implications-part-1.md

     Warehouse warehouse;
 }
 ```
-allocates four `std::string` instances, four `Box` instances, one `Warehouse` instance and all the std:string's contents and everything is freed automacically.
+allocates four `std::string` instances, four `Box` instances, one `Warehouse` instance and all the `std:string`'s contents and everything is freed automacically.

 Extensive use of RAII is considered a best practice in C++ because of all the reasons above.